 The MFT Program values staying in touch with our alumni and seeks updates regarding licensure process/status and employment status.
-Each year, alumni will receive a survey requesting 1. employer information and 2. current employment status.
+Each year, alumni will receive a survey requesting current employer information and employment status.
 Prompt completion of the survey is appreciated.
-This information is essential for meeting the reporting requirements for COAMFTE accreditation, allows a maintained connection, and fosters ongoing collaboration.
+This information is essential for meeting the reporting requirements for COAMFTE accreditation, encouraging connection, and fostering ongoing collaboration.